r-kasidit/r-kasidit/README.md

 My name is Kasidit Rison
 - 🔭 I’m currently working on ...Ph.D in Zoology at Chulalongkorn University, Thailand
-- 🌱 I’m currently learning ...statistical analyses on ecology
+- 🌱 I’m currently learning ...statistical analyses in ecology
 - 📫 How to reach me: [fb](https://www.facebook.com/kasiditrison/), and [email](r.kasidit@outlook.com)

 ---